 This area is renowned for its otters, so you might be lucky and catch a glimpse of one.
 If not, you could do worse than take the road to Kylerhea and approximately 20 minutes from Oystercatchers you will find a signed turning to the Kylerhea Otter Haven.
-There is a hide about ¾ of a mile from the car park, well-supplied with information and binoculars where you can watch for otters, seals, birdlife and sometimes whales.
+There is a hide about ¾ of a mile from the car park, where you can watch for otters, seals, birdlife and sometimes whales.
+Bring your own binoculars!

 You could then go down to Kylerhea itself and take the small (Summer only) ferry across to the mainland, turning right if you want to go to Sandaig Bay (the "Camusfearna" of Gavin Maxwell's otter books), or turning left to take a picturesque route back to the main road, before returning via Kyle of Lochalsh.
-Here you can find a variety of small shops, catch the train for a stunning trip to Inverness, or take a glass bottomed boat trip round the local coastal area.
+Here you can find a variety of small shops, cafes and restaurants or catch the train for a stunning trip to Inverness, or take a glass bottomed boat trip round the local coastal area.
 Seaprobe Atlantis is Scotland's only semi-submersible glass bottom boat and was voted 'Best Wildlife Watching Experience in the UK' Daily Telegraph 2010.
 It is then only a 10 minute run back to Oystercatchers.